jpvelez/restaurant_inspection_analysis/README.md

 analysis dataset.

 Lastly, 72 out of the 415 matching records had inspection outcome 'Pass w/ Conditions.'
-I filtered these records out so as to only analyze mean ratings for restaurants that passed and failed inspections, so the **n = 343** for the analysis.
+I filtered these records out so as to only analyze mean ratings for restaurants that passed and failed inspections, so **n = 343** for the analysis.

 **Did you account for selection effects?**